mdprince007/Data-Professional-survey-Powerbi/README.md

 ## 🚀 How to Use

+1.**Download the raw data** from [here](https://github.com/mdprince007/Data-Professional-survey-Powerbi/blob/main/Raw%20Data.xlsx).
-1. **Download** the `.pbix` file from this repository.
+2. **Download** the `.pbix` file from this repository.
-2. Open it using **Power BI Desktop**.
+3. Open it using **Power BI Desktop**.
-3. Explore the dashboard by interacting with filters, slicers, and visualizations.
+4. Explore the dashboard by interacting with filters, slicers, and visualizations.

 ---